Continuous IT Risk Management

 Focus your risk management program on your most critical assets and resources - your information crown jewels.

 Ensure that your best practices are actually being applied to the information assets that need them most.

 Then make it continuous, so that changes that increase risk can be handled properly before they become real problems.

 Executives and the Board

 A breach does not necessarily mean liability, but failing to prepare does.
-As an officer or director in today’s cyber-world, being prepared means ensuring that your company’s risk program is continuous and is focused on your crown jewel data and software systems.
+As an officer or director in today’s cyber-world, being prepared means having effective, ongoing oversight to ensure controls are being continuously applied to your crown jewel data and software systems.

 Why Continuous Matters